Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: Results and Discussions

-For a given anisotropic strain strength, many distinct commensurate moir\'e patterns can arise.
-In this section, we systematically explore anisotropically strained commensurate configurations in the vicinity of a pristine, unstrained twist angle.
-The 8-integer set ({\it i, j, k, l, m, n, q, r}) corresponding to the unstrained commensurate configuration at a twist angle of $6.008^\circ$ is $(11,5,6,11,11,6,5,11)$, which gives $\textrm{p}_1=\textrm{p}_2=1$ and $\phi_1=\phi_2=6.008^\circ$.
-The corresponding configuration for the opposite twist, $-6.008^\circ$, is $(11,6,5,11,11,5,6,11)$.
-To identify strained commensurate solutions close to $\pm 6.008^\circ$, we searched all eight integer combinations within the integer range 5 to 11, allowing for up to $5\%$ strain and $10^\circ$ rotation of the top layer lattice vectors.
-Since each configuration can be specified either by an eight integer tuple or by the four physical parameters $(\textrm{p}_1,\textrm{p}_2,\phi_1,\phi_2)$, direct visualization of the solution space is nontrivial.
+{ In this section, we systematically explore anisotropically strained commensurate configurations in the vicinity of an unstrained twist angle $6.008^\circ$, a computationally accessible commensurate reference whose strained supercells remain small enough for systematic calculations.} The 8-integer set ({\it i, j, k, l, m, n, q, r}) corresponding to the unstrained commensurate configuration at a twist angle of $6.008^\circ (n_0,m_0=5,6)$ is $(11,5,6,11,11,6,5,11)$, which gives $\textrm{p}_1=\textrm{p}_2=1$ and $\phi_1=\phi_2=6.008^\circ$.
+The corresponding configuration for the opposite twist, $-6.008^\circ$, is $(11,6,5,11,11,5,6,11)$. { To identify strained commensurate solutions connected to the \(\pm6.008^\circ\) reference structures, we searched all eight integers in the range \(5 (n_0) \le i,j,k,l,m,n,q,r\le 11(n_0+m_0)\), retaining solutions with \(\mathcal D_M\le0.5\) and \(|\phi_1|,|\phi_2|\le10^\circ\).
+These cutoffs define a local search window around the \(\pm6.008^\circ\) branch.
+The angular cutoff excludes strongly rotated configurations, while the integer range isolates the nearby commensurate family.} Since each configuration can be specified either by an eight integer tuple or by the four physical parameters $(\textrm{p}_1,\textrm{p}_2,\phi_1,\phi_2)$, direct visualization of the solution space is nontrivial.
 We therefore represent all the commensurate solutions in the reduced $(\textrm{p}_1, \textrm{p}_2)$ and ($\phi_1, \phi_2$) parameter spaces, as shown in Fig.~\ref{fig:fig2}.
 The pristine, unstrained configuration is marked by a star.
 To better visualize the distribution of solutions, we use four colors to label the four quadrants in the $(\textrm{p}_1,\textrm{p}_2)$ space [ ~$\textrm{p}_1~\&~\textrm{p}_2 > 1$ (red), $\textrm{p}_1< 1~\&~\textrm{p}_2 > 1$ (green), $\textrm{p}_1~\&~\textrm{p}_2 < 1$ (orange) and $\textrm{p}_1> 1~\&~\textrm{p}_2 < 1$ (violet)] (see Fig.~\ref{fig:fig2}(a)).
 These correspond to the four possible combinations of compression and elongation of the two strained lattice vectors.
 The same color is assigned to the corresponding solution in the ($\phi_1,\phi_2$) space (see Fig.~\ref{fig:fig2}(b)).
 This allows a direct comparison between the strain and rotation parameterizations.
 This color coding is only a visualization aid.
 We classify the moiré patterns into two distinct types, tilted two dimensional (2D) and quasi one dimensional (quasi 1D), and represent them with circles and squares, respectively.
-Strain alone does not uniquely determine whether a configuration is 2D or quasi 1D.
-As shown in the Fig.~\ref{fig:fig2}(b), the distinction is controlled by the relative direction of rotation of the strained lattice vectors.
-We show in Fig.~\ref{fig:fig1}(b–d) how the moiré pattern evolves under anisotropic strain.
-The strained two dimensional moiré configurations retain a tilted triangular moiré lattice with displaced AA regions, whereas the quasi one dimensional moiré configurations exhibit a stripe like stacking modulation.
-All strained commensurate solutions break the $C_3$ rotational symmetry of pristine twisted bilayer graphene.
-Throughout this work, statements regarding the emergence of quasi one dimensional behaviour are understood below a fixed moir\'e deformation, i.e., after accounting for the standard $1/ \theta$ amplification of lattice scale strain into the moir\'e superlattice.
-Within this regime, the distinction between two dimensional and quasi one dimensional moir\'e patterns is controlled primarily by the relative rotational direction of the strained lattice vectors, rather than by the absolute strain magnitude.
-When both vectors rotate in the same direction (clockwise or counterclockwise), the resulting moir\'e pattern remains slightly tilted two dimensional.
-In contrast, when the vectors rotate in opposite directions, or when only one of them rotates, the system transitions to a quasi one dimensional pattern.